fishsticksnom/kp3s_3d_touch_guide/README.md

 <div align="center" size="200">
 <img src="./assets/tpu_settings_cura.png" alt="tpu_settings" width="400">
 </div>

+## Prusa Slicer

+I found this profiles on github a few months ago, I test them and I can confirm that they work!

+<a href="https://github.com/RyanT95/KP3S-Prusa">Prusa Slicer Profiles</a>

+Many thanks to <a href="https://github.com/RyanT95"><b>RyanT95</b></a> for taking the time to do this and share it.

+## Notes:

+I haven't use my kp3s in a long time, if I remember correctly I got an error using Octoprint and the prusa slicer profiles, the solution was deleting the gcode settings from Octoprint.

 If you find this guide useful please give it a star and share.